SARS-CoV-2 in raw water?

 Monitoring of SARS-CoV-2 and other viruses in raw water and studies on the behavior of enveloped and non-enveloped viruses in drinking water treatment

-In the current pandemic situation, also the question of the safety of drinking water with regard to the novel coronavirus arises.
-Although theoretical considerations suggest that a spread of SARS-CoV-2 via the drinking water path is highly unlikely, currently data on the spread of the virus in the aquatic environment is are limited.
-Corresponding data are to be obtained within the scope of this project.
+At the onset of the COVID-19 pandemic, questions were raised about the safety of drinking water with respect to the novel coronavirus.
+Although theoretical considerations suggest that the spread of SARS-CoV-2 via drinking water is highly unlikely, there no measured data on the spread of the virus in the aquatic environment were available.
+Such data have been obtained in this project.

-Since it has been known that some most SARS-CoV-2 infected persons excrete the virus with their faeces, there has been a fear that the virus will be introduced into the aquatic environment via the wastewater path and thus also into the water used for drinking water production.
-Based on the findings of a literature study conducted by us, the spread of SARS-CoV-2 via drinking water can be classified as extremely unlikely.
-However, this conclusion is not based on monitoring data but on theoretical considerations.
+Since it was known that some infected people shed the virus in their faeces, there was concern that the virus could be introduced into the aquatic environment via wastewater, including water used for drinking.
+Based on the results of a literature review we conducted, the spread of SARS-CoV-2 via drinking water is extremely unlikely.
+However, this conclusion is not based on surveillance data but on theoretical considerations.

 Publications: